wanghaisheng/wanghaisheng/README.md

 ### Hi there 👋

-got a product launch at [PriceResonance:a AI saas price extractor in Natural Language No coding No Xpath at all](https://t.co/9GgVsShw7D),any help will be appreciated
+got a product launch at PriceResonance:a AI saas price extractor in Natural Language No coding No Xpath at all,any help will be appreciated

+<iframe style="border: none;" src="https://cards.producthunt.com/cards/products/601263" width="500" height="405" frameborder="0" scrolling="no" allowfullscreen></iframe>

 <h1 align="center">Hi 👋, I'm heisen</h1>
 <h3 align="center">Automation is my thing.A passionate smart watch pm from China</h3>